-You must declare on your application if the body corporate, or any of its directors, has ever received a conviction or a caution and, additionally, any of the outcomes relating to the Scottish courts as described above.
+You must declare on your application if you have ever received a conviction or a caution and, additionally, any of the outcomes relating to the Scottish courts as described above.
 The Rehabilitation of Offenders Act 1974 ("the Rehabilitation of Offenders Act") does not apply to people wishing to join the GOC register.
 This means that you must tell us about any conviction or caution that you have received, even if it is 'spent' under that Rehabilitation of Offenders Act, unless it is a 'protected' caution of conviction.
 If you do not inform us of these matters, and they come to our attention at a later date, you may be referred to the GOC's Fitness to Practise Department and action could be taken against you that might affect your continuing registration.